-Conclusion - No Transmission Observed to Date

-We have evaluated a total of 7 vector candidates, which includes grape leafhopper (Erythroneura elegantula), Virginia Creeper leafhopper (E. ziczac), grape whitefly (Trialeurodes vittatas), mealybugs (Planococcus ficus and Pseudococcus maritimus), blue-green sharpshooter (Graphocephala atropunctata) and foliar form grape phylloxera (Daktulosphaira vitifoliae).
+Conclusion - No Transmission Observed to Date: We have evaluated a total of 7 vector candidates, which includes the western grape leafhopper, Virginia Creeper leafhopper, grape whitefly, vine and grape mealybugs, blue-green sharpshooter and foliar form grape phylloxera.
 In 2015 and 2016, we modified experimental protocols that were designed to overcome perceived limitations in previous transmission experiments from 2013-2014.
 This led to the re-evaluation of 2 candidates, Virginia Creeper leafhopper and vine mealybug, as well as evaluation of a new candidate, foliar form grape phylloxera.
 To date, none of the candidate vectors have tested positive for GRBaV and no transmission has been observed, although testing of insect and plant material from these experiments is on-going.
-Transmission vines from these experiments were most recently tested in October 2016.
+Transmission vines from the experiments were most recently tested in November 2017.